mammenarjun2/Cloud-Build-Automation-Terraform/README.md

 ### What does it do?

-Allows you to deploy a CI/CD pipline for terraform within GCP without having to focus on constructing the IAC code or applying the terraform to get it ready to work with Cloud Build.
+Allows you to deploy a CI/CD pipeline for terraform within GCP without having to focus on constructing the IAC code or applying the terraform to get it ready to work with Cloud Build.
 This is where templating libraries like Cookiecutter become useful!